samarthshrivastava9701/samarthshrivastava9701/README.md

 📊 Business Analytics | Machine Learning | Data Science | 🚀 Passionate Data & Business Professional

 💼 Worked as a Data Professional at TATA Consultancy Services(TCS).
-With 3 years of professional experience, I have had the opportunity to work in the IT industry where data driven business decisions are taken
+With 3 years of professional experience, I have had the opportunity to work in the IT industry where data driven business decisions are taken.
 My primary role was:
 1. To understand a business problem.
 2. Convert it into a Data problem.